Hexulez/json_maker/README.md

+# Python json converter

-# The Symfony JSON Converter is a PHP-based web application that allows users to upload an Excel file and convert it into a JSON file that can be downloaded.
+# PHP_UI is userinterface implemented with PHP symfony frmawork, it allows users to upload e.g an Excel file and convert it into a JSON file that can be downloaded.

 # PHP_UI folder